 - What has worked well?
 Where did we work well together and why?

 - What didn’t work well?
 Where can we improve things in our collaboration?

 - What do we hope to improve and will we test it?
 Who'll take care of the implementation and by when?

 In this case, a retrospective is less rigidly organized than in Scrum.
 In principle, the team is free to determine the format in which the questions listed above are dealt with.
 However, it does help to have a regular format (e.g. a retro every two months), a representative selection of participants, detailed documentation, and written results.
 And someone who looks after the invitation, moderation and processing.

 The topics for the retros should come from the employees themselves, more on that in a moment.
-In order to initiate this process, it makes sense to regularly collect feedback beforehand.
+In order to initiate the process, it makes sense to regularly collect feedback beforehand.
 And to provide both support and motivation.
 For example, in the context of (possibly anonymous) surveys or through a special role in the company.
-You can read about how this can look in our article on Mental Health in companies.
+You can read about how this can work in our article on Mental Health at RAIDBOXES.

 Employees who’ve previously worked in very hierarchically structured companies in particular aren’t used to making open and courageous contributions to the corporate culture.
 Something will only change in your company if there’s a framework in which everyone can freely express their opinion.

 It doesn’t matter is you’re dealing with a technical or more cultural retro, there are some prerequisites and tools that can help make the meeting a success: